 - The amount of protein contained in fish is slightly less, so we would need about 150grams of fish to the the needed protein.

 - Organ meats contain less protein on average.

-- Plant proteins are a lot less absorbable so eat need more than the actual numbers stated.
+- Plant proteins are a lot less absorbable so we need to eat more than the actual numbers stated.

 - Plant proteins are not complete, which means they don’t contain all the needed amino-acids.
 That is why rice is usually combined with beans.

 - Assuming 100% absorption you need around 250grams of beans to get 30 grams of protein.

 The issue as seen from the graphs above is the in order to get sufficient amount of proteins you need to consume an amount of plant protein that is far from optimal, since it will lead to an increased carb intake probably past the point one can tolerate.
 This will lead to overeating, more calories not to mention bloating and feeling stuffed.

 You might think you can get away from not having enough protein.
 But this is not the case.
 Of course when you are young or growing one can manage and get away with more but this will catch-up with you eventually.
 That is why most vegans find it difficult to maintain their lifestyle as they age.
 Other issues that are related to lower protein intake are bone density, teeth issues and more.
 Having said that there is ongoing research if our own microbiome can create BCaas but that is just a theory for now.